-Unless you have a specific need for a moisture resistant respirator, any mask of KF94 or N95 plus is very effective at stopping particulate matter from entering the respiratory system.
+Unless you have a specific need for a moisture-resistant respirator, any mask of KF94 or N95 plus is very effective at stopping particulate matter from entering the respiratory system.
 N99 masks are of course better, however, they are also harder to find.
 Some great N99 masks are the 3M 9332, Base Camp N99, and PM2.5 Anti Pollution Mask.

 If you are not interested in reusable masks, then there are also many great disposable options available.
-While any mask with an NIOSH rating will perform well, there are many options available.
+While any mask with a NIOSH rating will perform well, there are many options available.
 3M masks consistently perform well and are recommended by many.
 10 packs of these masks can usually be purchased and these packs allow for a few weeks of use.
 There is even a 50 pack of 3M N95 masks available on Amazon.

 Many KF rated masks can also be found, and while these are still effective, most KF masks are only rated at 80.
 The best that KF has to offer is only KF94, and while 94 is still very effective, I feel far more comfortable knowing that I am wearing an N99 or N95 mask.
 If a mask doesn’t have a KF or N rating, don’t even bother purchasing it.
 The other masks that are available are usually for bacteria, and they are made to prevent the spread of sicknesses.
 These masks will do very little to protect you and aren’t worth purchasing.

 There are many other masks available, and many of them offer great dust protection.
 Really, the NIOSH and KFDA ratings are the keys to finding an effective mask.
 From there, it is a matter of finding the best fit for you.
 To keep this article within a reasonable length however, my broad recommendation is an N95+ rated 3M respirator.
 If you are looking for a reusable mask, then make sure to do research first and to look at other reviews.
 It is important to find a mask that fits correctly and is comfortable.